hyungccho/hyungccho.github.io/_posts/blog/2015-09-06-knock-knock.md

 Now you might have noticed that we're accepting one argument in our `prc` variable, but we're passing two parameters to it during the call.
 Good catch!
 However, that's a neat feature of procs.
 They don't care that we're throwing in the wrong number of variables.
 It just executes the call using the first `n` number of parameters it needs to execute it.
 The proc call won't work if you don't supply enough arguments.

-Let's move on, but this time, let's add one new character in our `add_or_subtract` definition.
+Cool, awesome.
+Now let's move on, but this time, let's add one new character in our `add_or_subtract` definition.

 {% highlight ruby %}
 prc = Proc.new { |num| num - 5 }